Sustainable Andes by Fondo de Acceso Andino

 January 2020 – June 2020

-The Andes of Ecuador have three 3 big areas where rock climbing is the main tourist attraction.
-These areas are Zumbahua (Cotopaxi province), San Juan (Chimborazo province) and our new recently discovered Simiatug (Bolivar province).
-These three areas belong to local indigenous communities, who are not familiar with rock climbing as a sport, tourism as a mechanism of income, and sustainability.
-We will like to change that by working with them and not against them, for the sustainability of our treasure, the geography of Ecuador.
-Rock climbing is growing quickly in our country, there are more participants every day, and the activity has proven to become impactful on local flora and fauna.
+The Andes of Ecuador have three three main areas where rock climbing is the main tourist attraction.
+These areas are Zumbahua (Cotopaxi province), San Juan (Chimborazo province) and the recently discovered Simiatug (Bolivar province).
+These three areas belong to local indigenous communities, who are unfamiliar with rock climbing as a sport, tourism as a mechanism of income, and sustainability.
+We would like to change that by working with them and not against them, for the future of Ecuador’s mountains.
+Rock climbing is growing quickly in our country, there are more participants each year, and the activity has proven to become impactful on local flora and fauna.
 Waste disposal is not ideal, and indigenous communities are unhappy with this situation.

 BEST PRACTICES IN MOUNTAINEERING AND